- How prepaid cards work

 The KOHO card is another card that’s backed by the People’s Trust Company.

-Just like the Stack Card, the KOHO has no annual fee and charges no foreign exchange fees either, which is a great 2.5% savings if you make a lot of foreign purchases.
+Just like the Stack Card, the KOHO has no annual fee but charges a foreign exchange fee of 1.5%, which is a 1% savings over most credit cards if you make a lot of foreign purchases.

 Also like Stack, KOHO allows you to round up your purchases to the nearest $1, $2, $5, or $10, and have your difference deposited into your account.